This is why N95 masks and PPEs are necessary in construction sites, as well as industries that handle and process minerals that can cause dust.

 However, some studies have claimed the contrary.
 And despite being considered safe, there is very little information found regarding the long-term effects of dolomite.

 What do other studies say?

+When it comes to the risk and potential dolomite health hazards, what has science confirmed?
 One study focused on 39 respondents who were part of a team digging and excavating a dam.
 They were tested alongside 40 other team members who were not at all exposed to dolomite or dolomite dust.